trisfaizal/Marketing-Site/_posts/2017-12-08-speed-up-your-jekyll-builds.md

 ---

 Having a short Jekyll build time helps you iterate faster while developing and goes a long way to improving the experience for editors on CloudCannon.
-In this post we're going over how to identify bottlenecks in your Jekyll build and tips on how to address them.
+In this post, we're going over how to identify bottlenecks in your Jekyll build and tips on how to address them.

 ## Jekyll version

 Let's start with the easiest way to improve build performance, update your Jekyll version!
-In the last year Jekyll has made great strides in decreasing build time.
+In the last year, Jekyll has made great strides in decreasing build time.
 Keeping an eye on the [Jekyll news page](https://jekyllrb.com/news/) and making sure you're using the latest version will go a long way to keeping your build time down.

 ## Exclude folders